canonical/netplan/doc/netplan.md

       enp1s16f1:
         link: enp1

+``virtual-functions`` (scalar)

+:    (SR-IOV devices only) Explicit number of Virtual Functions for the given
+     Physical Function.
+This is optional, as normally netplan will allocate as many VFs as there are needed.

 ## Properties for device type ``modems:``
 GSM/CDMA modem configuration is only supported for the ``NetworkManager`` backend. ``systemd-networkd`` does not support modems.